-"No Dawn, it wasn’t okay," Willow said.
-"What I did was wrong and many people have paid for my actions and continue to pay.
+“No Dawn, it wasn’t okay,” Willow said.
+“What I did was wrong, and many people have paid for my actions and continue to pay.
 That’s why neither the Coven nor the Council can attempt the course of action you’re proposing here.
-The ramifications for both could be unimaginable, not to mention the personal cost each of us might have to make.
-Besides, trying to find Skye's soul there is like looking for a needle in a haystack...So, whilewe sympathize with you and we grieve with you – Skye was our sister and our friend and…" Willow broke off as her tears joined Dawn’s.
-"A-and it’s so not fair, a-and I hate it…I hate that we have to deny you this, that we can’t get back Skye, Dawn, not this way."
+The ramifications for both could be unimaginable, not to mention the personal cost each of us might have to pay.
+Besides, trying to find Skye’s soul there is like looking for a needle in a haystack…So, while we sympathize with you and we grieve with you – Skye was our sister and our friend and…” Willow broke off, her tears joining Dawn’s.
+“A-and it’s so not fair, a-and I hate it…I hate that we have to deny you this, that we can’t get back Skye, Dawn, not this way.”

 “So you won’t help me?”
 Dawn asked.
 “You won’t anchor me while I go to find Skye’s soul?”

-Dawn looked at them in shock.
+Dawn looked at the other members of the Circle in shock.
 Willow’s tears still flowed freely.
 Andrew wiped his eyes with the sleeve of his robe, and even Jeff’s were moist.
 Willow reached out and took one of Dawn’s hands in hers.

-"She wouldn’t, Dawn," Andrew said, taking her other hand.
-"She loved you.
-She'd want you to live out the rest of your life with all the happiness you can find."
+“She wouldn’t, Dawn,” Andrew agreed, taking her other hand.
+“She loved you.
+She’d want you to live out the rest of your life with all the happiness you can find.”

 Dawn turned to Jeff.